 When you visit the Cai Rang floating market in Can Tho, you’ll be astounded by how crowded and active it is.
 The river turns into a maze of hundreds of boats loaded with fruit like pineapple, papaya, mango, and bananas as well as illicit items like cigarettes.

 To serve market-goers and guests, small boats offer beer, wine, and soft beverages weave in and out of the other boats.
-Every boat is packed with seasonal items from fresh fruits to vegetables.
-Visitors can learn more about the culture of Vietnamese people in western while participating in market activities.
+Every boat is packed with seasonal items, from fresh fruits to vegetables.
+You can learn more about the culture of Vietnamese people in western while participating in market activities.

 Nga Nam Floating Market

-Tips: The market opens in the early morning (3am-4am) to 8am, so for convenience, you should spend the night at Nga Nam.
+Helpful tip: The market opens in the early morning (3 am – 4 am) to 8 am, so for convenience, you should spend the night at Nga Nam on some Mekong cruises.

 Tips for Navigating & Bargaining at a Floating Market